He is lively as a fish in the water, with neither root nor stem

 6. From the “Hymn on the Diamond Sutra” by Fu Ta-shih (497-569).

-8. The asuras are angry demons who in lndian mythology continually fight with the god Indra.
+8. The asuras are angry demons of lndian mythology who continually fight with the god Indra.

-10. The five aggregates, which come together temporarily to form a human being, are matter, sense-perception, conception (cognition), volition, and consciousness.
+10. The five aggregates, which come together temporarily to form a human being, are matter, sense-perception, conception (cognition or knowledge of good and evil), volition, and consciousness.

 11. The hells of fire, of blood, and of knives.